IvyTheGreat01/opencl_gaussian_blur/README.md

 (even under full multithreaded load).
 And this ratio should increase as the size of the input image and standard deviation increase.

 ## Usage
 After cloning or downloading the source code, compile with `make`.
+You can switch which CFLAGS line is commented in Makefile, to compile with avx vectorization.
+Compiling with avx doesn't affect the GPU blur duration, but it decreases the CPU blur duration by around 3 to 4 times.

 If your input image is `.../input.png` the program will output a blurred `.../input_gb.png` without modifying `.../input.png` at all.

 `input.png` is the first argument to the program and should be a file path to the (8 bit, RGBA) PNG file you want blurred.